VinodKumarKP/agent_documentation/docs/agent-frameworks/crewai/overview.md

 # Overview

 The CrewAI Multi-Agent Framework enables you to create sophisticated agent orchestrations through simple YAML configuration files.
-Built on CrewAI, it provides a declarative way to define multi-agent systems with support for various orchestration patterns.
+Built on CrewAI and LangChain, it provides a declarative way to define multi-agent systems with support for various orchestration patterns.

 ## What Can You Build?